mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Management Server | A server run by the device provider to manage the life cycle of the biometric devices.
 FPS | Frames Per Second
 Device Registration | The process of registering the device with MOSIP servers.
-Signature | All signature should be as per RFC 7515.<br>Header - The attribute with "alg" set to RS256 and x5c set to base64encoded certificate.<br>Payload - Byte array of the actual data, always represented as base64urlencoded.<br>Signature - Base64urlencoded signature bytes</li></ul>
+Signature | All signature should be as per RFC 7515.<br>Header - The attribute with "alg" set to RS256 and x5c set to base64encoded certificate.<br>Payload - Byte array of the actual data, always represented as base64urlencoded.<br>Signature - Base64urlencoded signature bytes
 ISO Format Time | ISO 8601 with format yyyy-mm-dd HH:MM:ssZ Registration | The process of applying for a Foundational Id.
 Auth | The process of verifying one’s identity.